Search Horseapple.com

 I suggest, that with the added volume of the 5" stack, Bones may not be needed - the sound is already cool without them.

 Obviously, the 5 inch stacks cost more - for me to buy, additional parts to make them work, and additional shop time.
-Sorry that's the case, I'd rather come up with options that add business volume rather than more money per sale - but the custom look these Cannons provide - well it's worth the cost if you like it.
+Sorry that's the case, I'd rather come up with options that add business volume rather than more money per sale - but the custom look these Bazookas provide - well it's worth the cost if you like it.

 FIVE inch stack applications: